davidthings/web-interface/README.md

 - **Errors**: structured error messages (including disconnect reasons) appended to the console
 - **Persistence**: remembers baud, EOL, timestamps, auto-scroll, and max lines in `localStorage`
 - **Fallback**: Mock transport when Web Serial is unavailable (for demo/testing)
+- **MIDI Console**: connect via Web MIDI, select an input, start/stop streaming, view incoming SysEx frames as hex, and see outgoing TX entries
+- **MIDI Status**: device list, connection state, and error surfacing (e.g., no inputs, only virtual “MIDI Through”, or no selection)
+- **MIDI Persistence**: remembers timestamps, auto-scroll, max lines, and the selected input in `localStorage`

 ## Tech Stack